webknjaz/mrgall-ansible/README.rst

 mrgall dokku host
 =================
 This is a set of ansible playbooks for controlling new dokku host.
 To start copy id_rsa_mrgall SSH private key into this dir.
+Alternatively override per-host vars as in example below.

 Prerequisites: